alessandracosta8/Tic-Tac-Toe/README.md

 - Math - for calculation and managment of numbers and data types.
 - Random - to randomize the choices of the computer player.
 - Time - to slow down the respode of the program and allow the user to view the response of the computer.
+- Os - to create the clear_screen() function, which facilitates the UX eliminating previous code on the terminal window making it clutter free.

 &nbsp;